 W. Mike Edmunds Memorial Lecture

-Dr Abi Stone of the University of Manchester to deliver the 2nd W. Mike Edmunds Memorial Lecture on the theme of ‘squeezing a climate change record out of soggy sand’.
+Prof Alan MacDonald of the British Geological Survey to deliver the first W. Mike Edmunds Memorial Lecture on the theme of ‘groundwater and climate resilience’

 In a career spanning almost 50 years, Professor W. Mike Edmunds made an extraordinary contribution to water science and water resource management globally.
 Mike led advances in geochemistry – particularly hydrogeochemistry and palaeohydrology – authored over 150 scientific publications and mentored numerous water professionals in the process.
 In recognition of his outstanding work, Mike received many accolades including the Whittaker Medal (1999), the O.E.
 Meinzer Award (2009), and the Vernadsky Medal (2010).
 Mike is remembered not only for his scientific achievements, but for his passion, warmth and generosity of spirit which touched the lives of many.
 This lecture aims to honour his legacy by promoting good hydrogeological science to the service of society: something Mike was deeply passionate about.